 Infrastructure is the way our roads are built and how they connect with one another.
 It’s the buildings where we live and work, and provides a basis for personal security, public health, and it impacts the economic viability and competitiveness of our cities.

-The framework provides a flexible system of criteria and performance objectives to aid decision makers and help project teams identify sustainable approaches during planning, design and construction that will continue throughout the project’s operations and maintenance and end-of-life phases.
+The framework provides a flexible system of criteria and performance objectives to aid decision makers and help project teams identify sustainable, resilient, and equitable approaches during the planning, design, and construction that will continue throughout the project’s operations, maintenance, and end-of-life phases.

 Envision recognizes resource constraints and the diversity of mandates, schedules, budget cycles, and funding sources.
 Envision not only asks are we doing the project right, but also are we doing the right project?